marcellusfarias/dotnet-webapi-template/MyBuyingList/README.md

 Before choosing EFCore, I did a research on Dapper.
 I see the performance difference currently is huge.
 On the other hand, EFCore offers tons of functionalities.
 I sticked with EFCore for this one.

-I'm using lazy-loading.
+Currently, changing from Lazy Loading to Eager Loading.
+I believe lazy loading is prone to causing performance issues, since it increases database round trips if not properly used.
+Also, it is prone to breaking single responsability principle, since one could perform queries in the Application project, for example.

 _Tracking_ vs _no-tracking_: there is a great article about it: https://learn.microsoft.com/en-us/ef/core/querying/tracking.
 In a nutshell, _tracking_ persists changes to the entity in the SaveChanges method and can improve performance if an entity is already in the context (meaning one less trip to the database). _No-tracking_ doesn't keep state, so it uses less memory and is faster in general, being great for _readonly_ operations.
 Furthermore, there is still _No-Tracking with Identity Resolution_: https://macoratti.net/22/05/ef_asnoidresol1.htm.
 It's good for relationship "one-to-many" for memory optimization, since it keep the repeated entity in the context.
 The default on this project is to track; however, for readonly operations, we tend to use no-tracking and no-tracking with identity resolution.

 ### 8. Cancellation Token

 Cancellation Token will be added on every controller endpoint that has an I/O operation.
-Since we use Unit of Work on the repositories, it should not be a problem.
+Since we use _scoped_ database contexts and repository pattern, it should not be a problem.
 For more information, see: https://stackoverflow.com/questions/50329618/should-i-always-add-cancellationtoken-to-my-controller-actions.

 Note that on the ErrorHandlingMiddleware we added a few lines to abort the request if the operation was cancelled.
 The reason for it is that since the client closed the connection (and that's how the Cancellation is triggered) there is no reason to return an HttpReponse.